Now Streaming: Among Neighbors

 Lessons That Inspire Action

-During its successful Bay Area debut, more than 250 middle and high school students gathered in San Francisco for screenings of Among Neighbors.
+During its Bay Area debut, hundreds of middle and high school students gathered in San Francisco for screenings of Among Neighbors.

 One student reflected, “This movie taught me that one person can change so many lives.”